English 101 | Professor Meehan

 - Learning Focal Point: Pathos.
 We will focus on ways that the close/slow reading and illumination of texts and their implications enhances the pathos of our writing: this means effectively reading and forwarding another text within the text of your writing; complicating (in the good sense) our critical vision and development of ideas in our writing.
 In this sense, you are working on your own intertextuality–and can learn from the ways Shelley uses intertextuality to develop a more complicated story/novel–even argument.
 Or to use our keyword from Harris: you are ‘forwarding’ Frankenstein by paying attention to the text and its implications–borrowing from it as well as extending it.
 You should do a slow reading of the relevant passages from the novel as well as relevant passages from the intertext beyond what Shelley uses.

-- Argument: Your thesis will be your argument for why you think this particular intertextual element of the novel has a larger significance–and your elaboration of what that significance is.
-It will respond to the critical problem: why do this, what’s the use, or why does it matter–what does a reader miss if he or see passes quickly by this intertextual reference? why complicate the narrative in this way?
+- Argument: Your thesis will be your argument for why and how you think this particular intertextual element of the novel illuminates a truth of the novel that readers might not otherwise understand.
+Your claim will thus respond to this critical problem: what does a reader miss if he or see passes too quickly by this intertextual reference or fails to understand what Shelley is forwarding? what’s at stake in creating the novel with this material?

 Writing Project #3